Ajworp/RBAC-Frontend/README.md

 ## **Features**
 - **Role-Based Access Control**: Permissions are granted based on roles (User/Admin).
 - **User Management**:
-  - View a list of users (name, status, role).
+  - View a list of users (name, status).
-  - Admin users can activate, deactivate, or delete other users.
+  - Admin users can activate or deactivate, delete other users.
 - **Role Management**:
   - View roles and permissions.
   - Admin users can update permissions (Read, Write, Delete).